anisha-11/CV/README.md

 ## Anisha Hirani

-Before joining Makers and becoming a graduate, I was an ALevel student studying Maths, Economics and Finanacial Studies as well as being a part-time Maths and English tutor.
+Before joining Makers and becoming a graduate, I was an ALevel student as well as being a part-time Maths and English tutor.
+I realised University wouldn't be the best option for me when I could get a lot of experience and on the job learnig with Makers Academy.
 I am excited about being able to create a product that can have a great impact on society by using my problem solving and strategic skills.

 ## Projects
 For more projects, please follow this link: https://github.com/anisha-11